Nigeria immigration regulations

-NIGERIA’S IMMIGRATION CONSIDERATIONS FOR FOREIGN INVESTORS AND OFFSHORE COMPANIES
+NIGERIA IMMIGRATION REGULATIONS FOR FOREIGN INVESTORS AND OFFSHORE COMPANIES

 There are a number of visa options for persons seeking to visit Nigeria whether to work, establish a new business, or to run an existing business.
 Nigeria offers four (4) visa options for business people as follows: